suleyman6001/WeatherReportAPI/README.md

 Installation steps:
 1) Open the project in your Java IDE
 2) To use this API, you will need to register to https://www.weatherapi.com and get yourself an API KEY.
+3) Set up a MySQL database.
+Tables will automatically be created by the program.
-3) Go to src/main/resources/application.properties and set spring.datasource.url, spring.datasource.username and spring.datasource.password properties to your DB URL and credentials.
+4) Go to src/main/resources/application.properties and set spring.datasource.url, spring.datasource.username and spring.datasource.password properties to your DB URL and credentials.
 Also set weatherapi.apikey to your weatherapi.com API_KEY.
 This step is important and program will not work without it.
-4) Run the program
+5) Run the program
-5) Use Postman or Browser to send GET requests to the URL below. {city_name} is a placeholder and you should replace it with a city name of your choice. http://localhost:8081/weatherapi/getWeather/{city_name}
+6) Use Postman or Browser to send GET requests to the URL below. {city_name} is a placeholder and you should replace it with a city name of your choice. http://localhost:8081/weatherapi/getWeather/{city_name}
 For example: http://localhost:8081/weatherapi/getWeather/london will give you the weather report for London.
 You can also change the port number in the application.properties file.